Anno Mundi: Byzantine era

+It is now rarely used save for in Eastern Orthodox monasteries, for example, on Mount Athos in Greece and Mar Saba monastery in the West Bank.
+Ethiopia (where a branch of the Orthodox church is the largest religion of the country) also uses this type of timing.

-Western church
+Western Church

 Western Christianity never fully adopted an Anno Mundi epoch system, and did not at first produce chronologies based on the Vulgate that were in contrast to the Eastern calculations from the Septuagint.
 Since the Vulgate was not completed until only a few years before the sack of Rome by the Goths, there was little time for such developments before the political upheavals that followed in the West.
 Whatever the reasons, the West eventually came to rely instead on the independently developed Anno Domini (AD) epoch system.
-AM dating did continue to be of interest for liturgical reasons; however, since it was of direct relevance to the calculation of the Nativity of Jesus (AM 5197–5199) and the Passion of Christ (AM 5228–5231).
+AM dating did continue to be of interest for liturgical reasons, since it was of direct relevance to the date of birth of Jesus (AM 5197–5199) and the Passion of Christ (AM 5228–5231).
 For example, Bede in his World-Chronicle (Chapter 66 of his De Temporum Ratione, On the Reckoning of Time), dated all events using an epoch he derived from the Vulgate which set the birth of Christ as AM 3952.
 In his Letter to Plegwin, Bede explained the difference between the two epochs.

-In popular culture

-In 1990, heavy metal band Black Sabbath wrote and recorded the song "Anno Mundi" for the opening track of Tyr, their fifteenth studio album.
-Drawing parallels between the creation of the world and the present day, vocalist Tony Martin has elaborated on the inspiration behind it: "In the year of the world, people are all trying to save the planet, or they say they are trying to save the planet, but really it’s just talk and everything carries on the same until the world destructs.
-Almost every line is a question, to which there is an answer, but like a questionnaire, everybody’s answer will be different", he wrote.